 Colby students have access to state-of-the-art Geographic Information Systems (GIS) Laboratories.
 The laboratories have mapping tools that enable them to create sophisticated computerized maps, analyze complex spatial data, and produce professional-looking cartographic output.

 The Diamond Building for social sciences and interdisciplinary studies is located at the southwest corner of Colby Green.
-The ES Program has dedicated office, teaching, and research space in this building.
+The ES Department has dedicated office, teaching, and research space in this building.

 The entire 714-acre Colby campus is a State Wildlife Management Area.
 Colby’s Perkins Arboretum on the east side of the campus is a 128-acre wildlife refuge used as an outdoor laboratory and also has cross-country running and ski trails.